-If a vehicle or piece of equipment becomes stuck, a third-party towing or wrecking company who is trained in vehicle extraction must be retained and the POC/Health and Safety will be notified.
+If a vehicle or piece of equipment becomes stuck, a third-party towing or wrecking company who is trained in vehicle extraction must be retained and the JPP POC will be notified.
+The towing or wrecking company must report to Guardhouse 2 and complete the JPP Site Orientation Training upon arrival to the Site.
 Third-party contractors may extract their own vehicle if they have an approved extraction plan and a competent person is on site to implement the extraction.
 The extraction plan shall be included as part of the third-party contractor's reviewed and approved Safety and Health Plan.
 The above notifications are still required.